LidiaMorejudo/MilestoneProject1LidiaMorejudo/README.md

 2. The second error refers to the list in the form for the venues.
 As I hadn't added an empty item in the list, the one selected by default was the first item in the list "weddings".
 I have added another item, so the user has to select one of the items from the list and the item "wedding" is not selected by default.

+CHECKING ERRORS IN CSS

+I used the WW3 CSS validator to check for errors: https://jigsaw.w3.org/css-validator/.
+I checked the four pages on the validator and it did not find any errors.

 <strong>Deployment<strong>
 <br>
 I deployed the project using Github.
 This is what I did to deploy it:<br>